Flag of Tunisia: French protectorate

-During the era of the French protectorate in Tunisia, The Tunisian flag has not changed.
+The Tunisian flag was not changed during its time as a French protectorate.
 However, according to an article in the Flag Bulletin publishing in Fall 2000, for a short period of time during the French protectorate, the flag of France was placed in the canton (upper left) of the Tunisian flag.
 In the same vein, vexillologist Whitney Smith stated that the addition of the French flag was "modification of the unofficial Tunisian national flag, used for a few years".
 He added:

 Tunisia, a French protectorate, retained its national flag on land and at sea.
 Nevertheless, in the late 19th Century or early 20th Century an unofficial version of the flag was used with the tricolor canton.
 In 1925 a formal proposal was made to adopt that flag as official, but no action was taken.
 That flag, featured on the cover of this issue [of the Flag Bulletin], does not appear to have been illustrated in any vexillological source.

 Confusion arose when an issue of the French daily newspaper Le Petit Journal, published on 24 July 1904 on the occasion of the bey of Tunis's visit to France, reproduced an illustration showing the flag used while he was visiting the Hôtel de Ville, Paris.
 Ivan Sache of Flags of the World claimed that this flag design, which had not been seen earlier, may have been inaccurate, suggesting that the journalist might not have been at the affair or he had reproduced a drawing of the wrong flag.